-Fred Riesen is a partner at Riesen DuRant Law Firm.
+Fred Riesen was a partner at Riesen DuRant, LLC.
 Previously, he was the senior member and founding member of Riesen Law Firm, LLP.
 Additionally, for a while, the firm name became Riesen, Gardner, and Felder when John Gardner and John Felder were also members of the firm.
 At that time, there were two Republicans John Bradley (house) and Glen McConnell (Senate) and John Felder and John Gardner, both Democrats, in the House of Representatives.
 This was a time when both parties worked together to get things done.

-Fred is a founding and current member of the Injured Workers Association.
-He has served as a member of the executive board, vice president, and president of the South Carolina Workers’ Advocates (IWA).
+Fred was a founding member of the Injured Workers Association.
+He served as a member of the executive board, vice president, and president of the South Carolina Workers’ Advocates (IWA).

-He is a member of the Charleston County Bar (former member of the American Bar Association for over 30 years); South Carolina Bar, and the South Carolina Trial Lawyers Association.
-He is on the Citizen Committee of the Judicial Merit Selection Commission from its inception in 1996 and which went into effect July 1, 1997.
-For 18 years he has assisted with evaluating the qualifications and characters of candidates for judicial office in the State of South Carolina.
+He was a member of the Charleston County Bar (former member of the American Bar Association for over 30 years); South Carolina Bar, and the South Carolina Trial Lawyers Association.
+He was on the Citizen Committee of the Judicial Merit Selection Commission from its inception in 1996 and which went into effect July 1, 1997.
+For 18 years he assisted with evaluating the qualifications and characters of candidates for judicial office in the State of South Carolina.